niklgithub/ClipboardToDo/Readme.md

 # ClipboardToDo
-Looking for a way to append task from clipboard to ToDo list via shortcut key?
+Looking for a way to append task from clipboard to `ToDo.md` list via shortcut key?
 (Tested on Win10)

 ## Steps
 1. Clone this repository or download it into your preferred directory